ray-project/ray/doc/source/ray-core/runtime_env_auth.md

 1. Ray may log the URIs used in your `runtime_env`, which means the Ray logs could contain your credentials.
 2. Ray stores your remote dependency package in a local directory, and it uses a parsed version of the remote URI– including your credential– as the directory's name.

 In short, your remote URI is not treated as a secret, so it should not contain secret info.
-Instead you should use a `.netrc` file.
+Instead you should use a `netrc` file.

-## Running on VMs: the .netrc File
+## Running on VMs: the netrc File

-The [.netrc file](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html) contains credentials that Ray uses to automatically log into remote servers.
+The [netrc file](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html) contains credentials that Ray uses to automatically log into remote servers.
 You can set your credentials in this file instead of in the remote URI:

 ```bash
 # "$HOME/.netrc"